 I have received disturbing news from Tennessee.
 It seems that a gay Brother recently married another man, as per the SCOTUS ruling on national gay marriage.
 Unfortunately, the Grand Lodge of Tennessee's code Sec.
 4.2105 (27) specifically states that it is a Masonic offense to "To engage in lewd conduct.
 To promote or engage in homosexual activity.
 To cohabit immorally in a situation without the benefit of marriage", and the Grand Master is making moves to expel the Brother.

 The Brother in question has issued a detailed response discussing the situation, and has sent copies to several lodges in his area, the Grand Master, and every grand lodge in the US plus the UGLE.
 He is not going to go quietly, and in light of the recent change in the legal determination of the Supreme Court, I can't say as I blame him.
 We have perhaps thousands of gay members around the world who have been active, upright Masons for centuries, and it's not the lodge's or Grand Lodge's business what goes on in his bedroom.
-As long as he's not proselytizing in open lodge, IT'S NONE OF OUR BUSINESS!
+As long as he's not proselytizing in open lodge or violating his obligation, IT'S NONE OF OUR BUSINESS!

 Furthermore, official codes that outlaw homosexuality, like other races, are letting themselves in for a major lawsuit and grand lodges should remove such language as soon as possible.